 Once you’ve set the timer, you can sit back and relax in the knowledge that everything will be drip-fed with regular amounts of water.
 Your plants will thank you for it, and so will your neighbour who completely forgot to water the pots last time you put him in charge while you were away.

 The Orbit B-Hyve package is comprised of a battery-powered UK-specific tap controller and a plug-in wi-fi hub that doesn’t need to be attached by a cable to your router.
-Simply plug the hub into a power outlet within wi-fi range of the tap controller and the router, launch the extremely comprehensive accompanying app (iOS and Android) and follow the setup instructions.
+Simply plug the hub into a power outlet within wi-fi range of the tap controller and the router, launch the comprehensive accompanying app (iOS and Android) and follow the setup instructions.
 It can also be controlled via Bluetooth when your wi-fi is offline.

 The B-Hyve app features a plethora of timed watering schedules and also includes live local weather updates through the Smart WeatherSense service.
 Hence, if you have the sprinkler timed to switch on at a certain time of day and rain is on the horizon, it will delay that particular schedule so the garden isn’t given a double dose.
-You can also use the tap manually by pressing the button on the controller for a few elongated seconds.

 How we test garden watering systems